-Visible light waves is a form of electromagnetic radio waves including infrared radiation, X-rays, microwaves and ultraviolet radiation.
-Visible light is usually defined as the wavelength that are visible to most of the human eyes.
-We can see these waves as the colors of the rainbow where each color includes a different wavelength.
+Visible light waves are a form of electromagnetic radio waves such as the infrared radiation, X-rays, microwaves and ultraviolet radiation.
+We can see these waves as the colours of the rainbow where each colour includes a different wavelength.
 Red has the longest wavelength and violet has the shortest one.
-When all the waves are seen together, they form a white light.
+When all the waves are seen together, they form white light.
 When white light comes through the prism, it gets broken into the colors of the visible light spectrum.

 EM radiation can be transmitted in waves or particles at different frequencies and wavelengths.
 This wide variety of wavelengths is known as the electromagnetic spectrum.
 It is divided into seven areas in decreasing order of wavelength and increasing order of energy and frequency.

-Visible light comes under the range of EM spectrum between infrared and ultraviolet having a frequency of about 4 x 10 14 to 8 x 10 14 cycles per second and wavelengths of about 740 nanometers or 2.9 x10 -5 inches to 380nm.
+The portion of the electromagnetic spectrum that is visible to the human eye is known as the visibe light spectrum.
+Visible light range comes under the range of EM spectrum between infrared and ultraviolet having a frequency of about 4 x 10 14 to 8 x 10 14 cycles per second and wavelengths of about 740 nanometers or 2.9 x10 -5 inches to 380nm.

-The most important characteristics of visible light is color which is both an inherent property of light and an artifact of the human eye.
+The most important characteristics of visible light are color which is both an inherent property of light and an artefact of the human eye.
 Our eyes include specialized cells known as cones.
-These cones acts as a receivers that is tuned to the wavelength of the narrow band of the EM spectrum.
+These cones act as receivers that are tuned to the wavelength of the narrow band of the EM spectrum.
 Light at the lower end of the visible spectrum has a longer wavelength of about 740 nm.
 It is seen as red, green in the middle and violet at the upper end of the spectrum having a wavelength of about 380 nm.

 Color and Temperature